 AvL: Demonstrate its usefulness, or at least its promise to be useful one day.
 Improve teaching and writing skills.
 Improve science funding policies

-GC: BBC Radio 4 has excellent science programmes, and seems to be able to call on an unending supply of scientists who are excellent communicators.
+GC: BBC Radio 4 has excellent science programms, and seems to be able to call on an unending supply of scientists who are excellent communicators.
 They set a high standard to aspire t

 9) What is your advice for anyone wanting to be a scientist or engineer?